HiMz-za/JavaSpringLearning/README.md

 8. What are generics and how are they implemented in Java?
 9. What does the keyword transient do?
 10. What does the keyword volatile do?
-11. What feature in Java 8 reintroduced the diamond problem?
+11.	which feature in Java 8 reintroduced the diamond problem?
 12. What is a lambda expression and why is it useful?
 13. What is a servlet?
 What purpose does it serve?
 How does it fit into MVC architecture?
 14. What is eager and lazy loading in Hibernate/JPA, and when would you choose to use each?